Revathy-2001/Cafeteria_Management/README.md

 e) Customer can see the status of orders
 f) The shopping cart should be durable and available across sessions

+Security:

+CSRF attacks that is cross site request forgery attacks are prevented by my application because I used form_with rails helper tag which generates a authenticity token so whenever a request hits controller action it knows request is coming from our application.

 Home-page
 ![home_page](https://user-images.githubusercontent.com/77260440/124909439-10bb4280-e008-11eb-99cc-ad174214fd03.png)